jzarca01/haas/README.md

-Haas - Houmous as a Service
+HaaS - Houmous as a Service
 ====

 ![logo](./logo.png)